OpenElements/java-logger-benchmark/README.md

 | Java Util Logging | CONSOLE                |                  3430 |
 | Java Util Logging | FILE_AND_CONSOLE       |                  2712 |

-### Execution on Linux box with 40 vCPUs and 250 GB RAM
+### Execution on Linux box with 40 vCPUs, 250 GB RAM, and local SSD

 The benchmark has been executed on 4 threads in parallel: